-Last year, the Duke of Westminster’s family was blasted in the tabloids for avoiding paying inheritance tax by using trusts.
+In 2016, the Duke of Westminster’s family was blasted in the tabloids for avoiding paying inheritance tax by using trusts.
 Sure, in this instance, we’re talking about avoiding paying billions of pounds.
-That might by why it got some people’s backs up.
+That might be why it got some people’s backs up.

 But why should it?
 The approach they took to protecting their family’s money was entirely legitimate.
 Anyone else can do the same thing.
 It’s not just the preserve of Dukes and the super-rich!
 It’s actually very sensible.